telerik/xaml-docs/controls/radvirtualgrid/mvvm.md

 ## Defining the View Model

-Furthermore, the custom DataProvider needs to be exposed by a view model.
+The following code snippet demonstrates how the custom DataProvider can be exposed by a view model.

 #### __[C#] Example 2: Defining the View Model__